RazrFalcon/rustybuzz/README.md

 Embedded `harfbuzz` version: 2.6.4

-## Limitations
+## Changes

+- Subsetings is out of scope and removed.
-- harfbuzz configured to not depend on system libraries, like glib, coretext, freetype, icu.
+- `harfbuzz` configured to not depend on system libraries, like glib, coretext, freetype, icu.
   So it relies only on internal implementation, which should be enough in most cases.
-- Subseting is a second class citizen.
-It's not removed, but not supported yet.

 ## License